Ottawa Valley: Notable people

-Among the well-known people who hail from the Ottawa Valley, are former governor-general and broadcaster Adrienne Clarkson, Alanis Morissette, Margaret Atwood, Lorne Greene, railroad builder Michael James Heney,Guy Lafleur,Bryan Murray, Terry Murray, Frank Finnigan, Bruce Cockburn, Peter Jennings, Ryan Reynolds, Matthew Perry, Dan Aykroyd, Mark Redman, Tom Green, Rich Little, Paul Anka, Alan Verch and Princess Margriet, sister of Princess Beatrix of the Netherlands.
+Among the well-known people who hail from the Ottawa Valley, are former governor-general and broadcaster Adrienne Clarkson, Alanis Morissette, Margaret Atwood, Lorne Greene, railroad builder Michael James Heney, Guy Lafleur, Bryan Murray, Terry Murray, Frank Finnigan, Bruce Cockburn, Peter Jennings, Ryan Reynolds, Matthew Perry, Dan Aykroyd, Mark Redman, Norm Macdonald, Tom Green, Rich Little, Paul Anka, Alan Verch and Princess Margriet, sister of Princess Beatrix of the Netherlands.

 Many Ottawa natives have excelled in the athletic world, particularly winter sports.
 Barbara Ann Scott was world figure skating champion and won the gold medal at St. Moritz, Switzerland in 1948.
 Skier Ann Heggtveit won a gold medal at the 1960 Winter Olympics in Squaw Valley, California.
 Elizabeth Manley won the silver medal for women's figure skating at the Calgary Winter Olympics in 1988.
 The Clifford family has long been associated with skiing in the Ottawa area.
 Linda Thom won Olympic gold at the 1984 Summer Olympics in Los Angeles.
 Francis Amyott, from the Britannia Club, won the single canoeing event when it was held for the first time at the Berlin Olympic Games in 1936.

 Two Ontario premiers came from the Ottawa Valley - Premier Howard Ferguson (Kemptville) in the 1920s and Premier Dalton McGuinty (Ottawa), who became premier in 2003.